What is neuromarketing exactly? Is it always research? Or is it also the application of insights from psychology?

 This article is, of course, a good starting point.
 But do you want to know what the complete Fundamentals of neuromarketing are?
 And do you want to call yourself a true neuromarketeer?
-Then take a look at our online Neuromarketing Fundamentals course!
+Then take a look at our online Complete Neuromarketing Essentials course!

 What is Neuromarketing?

 'Making good marketing and communication even more effective, through psychology and neuroscience'.

 Strangely enough, these are two worlds that have come together, especially recently.
 Originally, the term 'neuromarketing' only meant doing research into brain responses on marketing actions.
 The word "marketing" also implies an active role of a neuromarketeer.
 Not just research, but also improvement.
 In this blog we will elaborate on this: 'What is Neuromarketing and Consumer Neuroscience?'

 Nowadays we see more and more that the term is also used for its application; making marketing even more effective through insights from psychology and brain sciences.

 Booking.com is a good example of this.
 They apply many psychological principles from the social sciences, with the aim of increasing sales and conversion.
 Meaning that they do not research the brain, but they do apply the insights that come from this research.

 (Curious about which principles I could find?
 I wrote an overview about it here: Booking.com 101 Psychological Insights Unraveled)

 Smart marketeers will of course test whether such a psychological insight actually leads to more sales.
 Another word for this is conversion optimization.
 And that's where Tom and I started almost 10 years ago.
 Neuromarketing as an application: more conversion and turnover through the application of behavioral sciences.
 This is what our sister company Studio ST&T is still doing 🚀.

 We soon delved into research into the brain.
 Unravel Research was born (although we then called ourselves 'ST&T Research').
 Of course still with the same vision: 'Making good marketing even better'.